jasdumas/jasdumas.github.io/_posts/2017-01-04-choosing-a-stat-test-with-beer.md

 # X-squared = 3267.2, df = 6, p-value < 2.2e-16
 ```

-As the p-value is less than our significance level of 0.05 at 2.2e-16 (*there is a really low probability that this occurred just by chance*), we fail to reject the null hypothesis that there is no difference in beer style and production volume by year and can state that the alternative hypothesis that there is a difference between beer style and production volume fro year to year.
+As the p-value is less than our significance level of 0.05 at 2.2e-16 (*there is a really low probability that this occurred just by chance*), we reject the null hypothesis that there is no difference in beer style and production volume by year and can state that the alternative hypothesis that there is a statistical difference between beer style and production volume from year to year.
 As the values were randomly generated, this analysis can be furthered by exploring the potential popularity of certain styles increasing or decreasing the demand for production over the years.

 ## [t-Test](https://en.wikipedia.org/wiki/Student's_t-test)